The best in science news, commentary, and research

 A weekly roundup of information on newly offered instrumentation, apparatus, and laboratory materials of potential interest to researchers.

-On this week's show: a look back at the race for the BRCA1 gene, 20 years later and a roundup from our daily news site.
+On this week's show: climate change and crop optimization and a roundup of stories from our daily news site.

 This Week in Science